nimbix/k8s-exec-on-host-ds/README.md

 # k8s-exec-on-host-ds

-DaemonSet to execute arbitrary commands on kubernetes host nodes
+This DaemonSet can be used to execute arbitrary commands on kubernetes host nodes.

 **There are obvious security implications to using this DaemonSet.
 Please be sure that you know what you are doing before deploying it.**